 The nearest major airport is Louis Armstrong New Orleans International Airport, located 15 miles west of the city center.
 Most domestic and international airlines operate throughout this airport, making it easy to travel to and from this event.

 Getting around New Orleans is quick, easy and affordable thanks to the city’s transportation system.
 Almost 40 different bus routes make up the RTA bus system, which serves a large range of neighborhoods throughout the city.

 Four streetcar lines also run through the most iconic areas of the city; giving riders an authentic feel of the town.

 The city of New Orleans also offers ‘Paratransit’, a popular rideshare service; dedicated to providing transport for those who are unable to use regular transit services due to disabilities or disabling health conditions.

 With so much to see and do in only four days, you can find everything from live music to the best local foods at the French Quarter Festival.
 Check out Rad’s French Quarter Festival bucket list and add these events to your schedule!

-Take a Dance Lesson – The French Market Traditional Jazz Stage and Chevron Cajun-Zydeco showcase will feature a range of dance classes throughout the entire weekend.
-All styles ranging from Traditional Jazz to 1920’s Charleston, Cajun Jitterbug and more are on offer and classes are free and open to the public.
+Take a Dance Lesson – The French Market Traditional Jazz Stage and Chevron Cajun-Zydeco Showcase will feature a range of dance classes throughout the entire weekend.
+All styles ranging from Traditional and Contemporary Jazz to 1920’s Charleston, Cajun Jitterbug and more are on offer and classes are free and open to the public.